-Sleeping Giant State Park Trails
+Sleeping Giant State Park

-N-S Traverses, Nature Trail & 5 Red Trails, 7/17/2011
+Nature Trail & 5 Red Trails

 I’d poked around the state park a few times over the years, especially when I lived in Cheshire for a year.
 I’d snapped a few pictures here and there from various trails but always sort of poo-poo’d the whole hiking aspect of the place.
-(Not really though, as it is required hiking for us CT 400 completists.)
-But once I promised to hit IKEA on the afternoon of a half-day at work, I parlayed that into a Sleeping Giant hike.
+(Note: this was before the days of CTMQ.)
+But once I realized the trails were included in the CFPA CT400/Blue Trails Challenge, I decided to poke around me.

-I later learned that I can become a Giant Master!
+Afterwards, I learned that I can become a Giant Master!
 And who wouldn’t want to become a Giant Master?!
 First I had to become a Sleeping Giant Park Association member for 10 bucks a year… Check.
-Then I just have to do what I was going to do anyway, which is to hike all the trails within the park.
+Then I would just have to do what I was going to do anyway, which is to hike all the trails within the park.
 Here’s more about the program and a picture of the handsome award I will achieve when complete.

 Quickly, a little bit about the Giant, from the Association website:

 The trap rock ridges in Connecticut began life about 170 million years ago when volcanic eruptions formed the columnar patterns of basaltic rock.
-This hard rock which fractures at near 90 degree angles gives the rock the name trap meaning step or stair in Swedish.
+This hard rock which fractures at near 90 degree angles gives the rock the name “trap” meaning step or stair in Swedish.
 In Connecticut most of these ridges run north-south, but one unique ridge six miles north of New Haven runs east-west and has the distinctive profile of a recumbent human, especially when viewed from the south.
 This Sleeping Giant has held a mythical quality for all who see it.